wookiee/cocoa-programming-for-osx-5e/README.md

 # Cocoa Programming for OS X, 5th Edition

+This branch contains solutions for Swift 1.2.
+For Swift 2.0, see [the master branch](../../.).

 ## Solutions and Errata

 This repository contains the solutions and errata for [Cocoa Programming for OS X - The Big Nerd Ranch Guide][book],